Daksh-Pat/API-and-ML-projects/README.md

-# API-and-ML-projects
+# API-and-ML Practice projects

-This is a collection of projects related to using APIs and Machine Learning models
+This is a collection of projects related to using APIs and Machine Learning models for practicing how to use them

 # Contents
 -OpenAQ Jupyter notebook: